On the new treasure transmissions

 Question: OK.
 First of all, can you tell how long have these teachings been appearing and accumulating with you and how many distinctive texts, practices… I don’t actually know what is there.
 What is the scope and volume of these transmissions?

-Lama Ivo: Well, this has been going on for more than 10 years, and it went through several distinct phases.
+Lama Ivo: Well, this has been going on for more than 10 years [note that this interview was recorded in 2013], and it went through several distinct phases.
 Right now I am sharing with some dharma friends only what has been coming during the past 4 years, and what has been publicly shared is nothing compared with what already exists.
 The scope is vast, the volume… I am not keeping count of the exact volume, but in written form we are talking about probably thousands of pages.

 Question: Thousands??
 Are these teachings, sadhanas?